-In British Columbia, most court cases are heard in Provincial Court.
-This is a busy court that hears about 50% of all family law cases, all civil lawsuits for claims less than $25,000 (Small Claims Court), most traffic & bylaw matters, most criminal law cases and most cases involving young offenders.
-About 150 Provincial Court judges work in more than 80 locations throughout the province to hear in excess of 240,000 cases per year.
+Most of the court cases in British Columbia are heard in Provincial Court - including all civil lawsuits for claims between $5001 and $35,000 (“Small Claims”), about 50% of all family law cases, most traffic & bylaw matters, most criminal cases, and most cases involving young offenders.
+About 150 Provincial Court judges work in more than 80 locations throughout the province to hear in excess of 225,000 cases per year.

-Cases heard in the Provincial Court fall into four main categories:
+Cases heard in the Provincial Court fall into five main categories:

 The Provincial Court is a statutory court created by the Provincial Court Act – judges of the Court are appointed by the provincial government and exercise powers given to them by laws enacted by the federal and provincial governments.

 The Provincial Court is one of two trial courts in British Columbia - the Supreme Court of British Columbia is the other.
 Provincial Court judges do not deal with divorce and division of family property, civil lawsuits for more than $35,000, or trials with juries.
 Supreme Court of BC judges (who are appointed by the federal government) deal with those matters.
 Appeals of some Provincial Court decisions go to BC Supreme Court, but appeals or further appeals of Provincial Court decisions are also heard by the Court of Appeal of British Columbia and the Supreme Court of Canada.

 The Provincial Court of BC has existed in one form or another since the appointment of the first magistrate in 1850.
 In this area of the website you can learn more about the Court’s history and innovations, including several specialized courts.
 You will also find information about the various judicial officers who make up the Court and about judicial independence, an essential part of Canadians’ constitutional rights to have their legal issues decided by fair and impartial judges.